 Running GitLab from a subdirectory on Apache

 Note: As of February 2013, these instructions have been tested with GitLab 4.1.
 GitLab evolves very rapidly and I do not use it anymore so these instructions will quickly become outdated.
 The comments contain some more recent info others have had success with.
 Please leave a comment if you are successful with more recent versions.

 I’ve been looking for a good git manager website that I could install on my own server.
 A few days ago I found GitLab, which does everything I need it to do and more.
 The only problem is that the setup guides use Nginx as a webserver.
 I’m cheap and only have one server, which runs Apache.
-I also have this WordPress (this blog) already running on my server so I would have to install GitLab to a subdirectory.
+I also have this WordPress (this blog) already running on my server so I would like have to install GitLab to a subdirectory too.

 First, let’s talk about running GitLab from Apache.
 Everything to get Gitlab running on Apache is exactly the same if you’re following the install guides for GitLab, up until the point of installing Nginx.
 So, if you haven’t started install GitLab yet, go do that and stop when you get to installing Nginx.

 I assume you already have Apache installed and up and running, if not, there are more than enough guides floating around on how to do this.
 I won’t add another to the fray.

 GitLab is a Ruby on Rails application and to run it on Apache we need to install the Passenger module.